 Scammers will often attach malware to attachments and links within an email.
 By opening the wrong link, you may weaken your computer’s security!
 Again, stay aware, and if you have any suspicions contact your Loan Officer directly.

 - Talk to your bank about red flags on wire-instructions.

 Keep an eye out for any discrepancies between the account names.
 Your bank may be able to detect any red flags by comparing them to past complaints on fraudulent accounts.

 - Confirm with your title company or escrow attorney.

-Call and request a transaction receipt to confirm that the transaction was authentic.
+Request a transaction receipt to confirm that the transaction was authentic.